bob123456678/TrainControl/Readme.md

 * (From v1.8.0) Semi-autonomously operate trains simply by clicking the destination station (when graph model is enabled)
 * (From v1.9.0) Full UI for editing autonomy graph models
 * (From v1.10.0) Customize autonomous operation by setting station priority, maximum train lengths, edge lengths, and maximum train idle time
-* (From v1.11.0) UI for editing track diagrams (Windows only)
+* (From v2.0.0) Full UI for editing track diagrams (Windows only)
-* (From V1.11.0) Customize locomotive icons and function icons without needing to set them in the CS2/CS3
+* (From V2.0.0) Customize locomotive icons and function icons without needing to set them in the CS2/CS3

 **Requirements:**